jundalisay/superb/content/en/research/hermes/kybalion/chapter-15.md

 {{< q >}}
-"To destroy an undesirable rate of mental vibration, use the principle of Polarity and concentrate on the opposite pole to that which you desire to suppress.
+To destroy an undesirable rate of mental vibration, use the principle of Polarity and concentrate on the opposite pole to that which you desire to suppress.

-Kill out the undesirable by changing its polarity."—The Kybalion.
+Kill out the undesirable by changing its polarity.
 {{< /q >}}

 This is one of the most important of the Hermetic Formulas.

-It is based upon true scientific principles.
-We have shown you that a mental state and its opposite were merely the two poles of one thing, and that by Mental Transmutation the polarity might be reversed.
+- It is based upon true scientific principles.

+A mental state and its opposite were merely the 2 poles of one thing.
+- The polarity might be reversed by Mental Transmutation.

-This Principle is known to modern psychologists, who apply it to the breaking up of undesirable habits by bidding their students concentrate upon the opposite quality.
+This Principle is known to modern psychologists who apply it to the breaking up of undesirable habits by bidding their students concentrate on the opposite quality.

 If you have Fear, do not waste time trying to "kill out" Fear.
 Instead cultivate Courage and the Fear will disappear.